 A commemorative exhibition

 Leicester based arts organisation Navrang have been awarded National Lottery Heritage Funding to lead a commemoration project which will explore, share and celebrate the resilience and resourcefulness of this unique community.
-We will host one exhibition curated by their team at Charnwood Museum in October 2022.
+We will host one exhibition curated by their team at Charnwood Museum from 15th October 2022 – 25th February 2023.

 As part of this project we have been working in partnership with Loughborough Library Local Studies, The Record Office for Leicester, Leicestershire and Rutland and Loughborough University ‘Memories of Migration Project’ to search the archives for local news headlines of this time and oral history testimonies about people’s experiences.
 Together we are exploring the journey local Ugandan Asian people have been on since they received this demand, embarked on their journey to Charnwood and made it their home.